mondo-mob/spring-boot-gae/README.md

 Spring Boot support for Google App Engine Datastore via Objectify and the full-text search API.

+Version 2.x.x of this library has been updated for Spring Boot 2.x.x.

 **Please note that this library is in an early stage and we cannot guarantee non-breaking changes just yet between releases.**

 ### Latest